 2023 Climate Catalysts Innovation Fund Report

-The Vermont Council on Rural Development, in collaboration with the Vermont Low Income Trust for Electricity (VLITE), Vermont Community Foundation, the Sunflower Fund, EastRise Credit Union, and the Ben and Jerry’s Foundation, provides small grants to support local innovators developing solutions that move Vermont closer to its climate and energy goals.
+The Vermont Council on Rural Development, in collaboration with the Vermont Low Income Trust for Electricity (VLITE), the Vermont Community Foundation, the Sunflower Fund, and EastRise Credit Union, provides small grants to support local innovators developing solutions that move Vermont closer to its climate and energy goals.

 Vermont Adult Learning, Inc, a 2023 recipient of the Innovation Fund, worked to develop accessible training in weatherization and heat pump installation to English Language Learners.